LightOnDevs/Accessible3DAudioMazeGamePrivacyPolicy/index.md

 # Privacy Policy
-"Accessible 3D Audio Maze Game" android app is developed by "LightOnDevs".
+"Accessible 3D Audio Maze Game" android game is developed by "LightOnDevs".
 This SERVICE is provided by "LightOnDevs" and is intended for use as is.

 This page is used to inform app users regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.